Unsurprisingly the reaction has been 'overwhelmingly positive', according to the film's director, Nora Twomey.

 “Art directors Ciaran Duffy and Reza Amirraihi found inspiration in the landscapes, artwork and artefacts of the region.
 We worked very closely with Afghan consultants in order to be as authentic as we could to a time and place where cameras and visual documenting was outlawed.”

-The voice cast, many of item Afghan, were recorded over ten days in Toronto.
+The voice cast, many of them Afghan, were recorded over ten days in Toronto.

 “Animating the voice performances takes a year, with each animator taking a week to animate four seconds of animation.
 Working on such a painstaking pace means that every scene in the film has had a huge amount of dedication.”